Byte-Me/Catering-System/README.md

 - [ ] Right click user to choose wether to edit, delete or add new user(LOW PRIORITY).

 ### Customers:
 - [x] Remove editing in cell, add edit button which opens a window similar to add user.
-This window also upens on double click.
+This window also opens on double click.
 - [ ] Find users set to inactive.
 Let admin restore data through file dropdown.
 - [ ] Check out a different search-method.
 - [x] Add single select to Customers.